August 23, 2022

-Being efficient means combining all the other skills in the timeliest manner possible.
+Being efficient means combining all the other skills and qualities of customer services in the timeliest manner possible.
 We can think of this as being lean, which matches with a course you can recommend to your employees called Think Lean.
 Like the other courses, you can find this at EdApp.

-Another very useful skill is that of persuasion.
+Another very useful skill is persuasion.
 Customer service workers may interact with people who are unsure of what to buy, and in that case, they may have to act as salespeople.

 The best way to keep employees on top of the latest products is through an easy-to-use LMS.
 An LMS like EdApp has a drag and drop authoring tool that quickly creates lessons that can be immediately distributed to employees so they can learn about new products right away.